 Formative Usability Testing in Medical Device Development

 Imagine a medical device development team has done preliminary analyses on who will be using the device, determined the environment in which the device will be used, and defined key device user interfaces.
-A use-related risk analysis was performed, which exposed possible UI design controls.
+A use-related risk analysis was performed, which exposed possible user interface (UI) design controls.
 These design controls were implemented into the design of the device and user interface.
 Now what?
-How do you know that your design controls have adequately prepared your medical device for summative usability testing, and when is UX/HFE ‘done’ on a project?
+How do you know that your design controls have adequately prepared your medical device for summative usability testing, and when is user experience / human factors engineering (UX/HFE) ‘done’ on a project?

 What is formative usability testing and why is it necessary?

 Formative usability testing serves to validate that the chosen UI design controls are sufficient to eliminate all risk related to use safety and effectiveness to an acceptable level.
 Used as a detection method for UI design flaws and not simply as ‘another step’ that needs to be done to check all of the boxes enables the design team to iteratively improve the usability of their device above a threshold defined by risk.

 The first and most important aspect of successful formative usability testing is to test early and often.
 If formative usability testing perceived as a way to expedite Time to Market by uncovering and mitigating all major use-related issues iteratively before summative usability testing, it should be obvious that testing early and often in a product development cycle is a way to give your product an advantage.
 Using even low fidelity or rapidly generated prototypes can expose most use errors and provide key design insights to incorporate into subsequent revisions.

 Testing early is key to capture initial design direction and decisions which may have significant usability implications.
 If caught early, these decisions can be amended with little schedule or budget risk; conversely, if design decisions are made without regard for usability the downstream consequences can be disastrous.
 Testing often ensures that design changes are not adding new use-related risks or having negative effects on existing use-related risks.